drewdeponte/boxci/README.md

 continuous integration environment.
-This means that it helps you configure and setup [Vagrant](http://www.vagrantup.com/), generate a well structured initial puppet manifest, and handles spinning up your puppet managed continuous integration environment up in the cloud and running your automated test suites.
+This means that it helps you configure and setup [Vagrant](http://www.vagrantup.com/), generate a well structured initial puppet manifest, and handles spinning up your puppet managed continuous integration environment in the cloud and running your automated test suites.

 ## Installation and usage